RiftValleySoftware/RVS_BlueThoth/README.md

 This is a fairly straightforward "drill-down" interface.
 You start with a screen that contains discovered devices (Peripherals).
 You can modify which devices by setting up a minimum power (RSSI) threshold, and establishing "filter" UUIDs for advertised Services or individual devices.

+You can also choose to ignore discovered devices after the fact, by left-swiping them.

 THE DEVICE LIST SCREEN
 -